Auxnon/Petrichor64/build-tools/BUILD.md

 # LINUX / STEAMDECK

-(Currently need windows WSL, if only because glibc version is too new to work on SteamDeck as of Septermeber 2022, WSL has an older version.
+(Currently need windows WSL, if only because glibc version is too new to work on SteamDeck as of September 2022, WSL has an older version.
 A downgraded version of linux may work too)

 PreReq: